Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-related Performance Metrics

 \section{\uppercase{Energy-related Performance Metrics}}

-The potential of a technique/technology, especially when compared to a competitor, can only be assessed via relevant metrics providing quantified performance information.
-In this section, we discuss several performance metrics related to energy that serve this purpose for the discussed techniques and technologies at a component/device and/or system/network level.
-They are classified as energy conversion and transfer metrics (Section~\ref{KPI}-\ref{ECTM}), energy storage and consumption metrics (Section~\ref{KPI}-\ref{subsec:energystorageKPIs}), EER metrics (Section~\ref{KPI}-\ref{EERM}), and other metrics (Section~\ref{KPI}-\ref{others}).
+The potential of a technique/technology, especially when compared to a competitor, can only be assessed via relevant metrics quantifying performance.
+Herein, we discuss several performance metrics related to energy that serve this purpose for the discussed IoT techniques and technologies at a component/device and/or system/network level.
 The key features of the discussed performance metrics in terms of related energy processes, application level (at the component/device or system/network level), and relevance/applications are summarized in Table~\ref{MetricsT}.
-Finally, Table~\ref{KPItable} lists some relevant performance targets (i.e., KPIs) for the current and next generation of wireless systems.
+Meanwhile, Table~\ref{KPItable} lists relevant performance targets (i.e., KPIs) for the current and next generation of wireless systems.
 The numeric values are indicative and were extracted from the vast literature consulted for this work, together with data extrapolation and trend analysis in some cases.